NewMediaCaucus/nmc-website/README-docker.md

 You may need to run this as sudo.
 ```$ sudo create-id-linux.sh```

 ## Step 2.
-Make the entrypoint.sh script executable and run it.
+Mac and Linux users, make the entrypoint.sh script executable and run it.
-There's a script that your docker will need to run.

-You need to use this command to make it executable.
+Windows users can skip this step.
+Mac and Linux users, there's a script that your docker will need to run so it needs the "executable" permission.
+Use this command to make it executable.

 The ```+x``` is for eXecutable.